Defalt-here/Diabolical-Game/README.md

 Check every nook and corner to find riddles, clued and hints that are sprawled accross the files.
 Decode the codes and uncover the mystery behind the ever chilling antics of diab?
 Who is Diab though?

------------------------------Why me?-------------------------------------

-You are basically a playtester and probably have my contact, go through the game to point out what is good and what can be improved (basically a review), also please report any bugs and glitches that you come accross.
-You have a responsibility over this project and I count on you to get this done.

 -----------------------Doubts and questions-----------------------------